 We love to share stories from women who are smashing through the stereotypes often associated with non-surgical aesthetic treatments and are helping to end the stigma.

 Suzie Green is a 46 year old nurse from Caerphilly in Wales.
-She has various aesthetics treatments including Azzalure, a type of botulinum toxin (commonly referred to as Botox), Fillers,Aqualyx (a fat dissolving treatment) and Plexr (a treatment that can remove skin lesions without any cutting).
+She has various aesthetics treatments including wrinkle relaxing treatments (commonly referred to as Botox), fillers,Aqualyx (a fat dissolving treatment) and Plexr (a treatment that can remove skin lesions without any cutting).
 Here, she tells us more about why she has these treatments...